Video provided by www.hakai.org.

 Many people living in urban environments don’t realize how many amazing animals live right at their doorstep.
 Engaging the public in these types of events fosters an appreciation for the natural world that can later translate into more successful conservation efforts.

-, Dany and Angela, are scientists who identify and count the benthic (sediment-dwelling) organisms in our samples as part of our Marine Sediment Monitoring Program
+, is a scientist who identifies and counts the benthic (sediment-dwelling) organisms in our samples as part of our Marine Sediment Monitoring Program

 .
 We track the numbers and types of species we see in order to understand the health of Puget Sound and detect changes over time.

-Dany and Angela share their discoveries by bringing us a Benthic Critter of the Month.
+Dany shares her discoveries by bringing us a Benthic Critter of the Month.
 These posts will give you a peek into the life of Puget Sound’s least-known inhabitants.
 We’ll share details on identification, habitat, life history, and the role each critter plays in the sediment community.
 Can't get enough benthos?
 See photos from our Eyes Under Puget Sound collection